tsonika/intro-ngs-manuals/docs/modules/btp-module-rna-seq/rna-seq.md

 This is optional exercise and will be run if time permits.

 NOTE: If this exercise is to be attempted it is necessary to leave the directory we have been working in and go back to the zebra fish data.
+Commands should be executed from the rnaseq directory.

 One of the stand-alone tools that perform differential expression analysis is Cuffdiff.
 We use this tool to compare between two